maychim/Stochastic-volc-FAIR/README.md

 ---
 ## Data availability

-The data used in the jupyter notebooks are available in the University of Cambridge Data Repository: <Link>
+The data used in the jupyter notebooks are available in the University of Cambridge Data Repository: https://doi.org/10.17863/CAM.110898.

 ---
 ## Requirement